Stockport and Woodley Junction Railway

 The Stockport and Woodley Junction Railway was incorporated on 15 May 1860 to build a 2 mi 61 ch railway from Stockport Portwood to a junction with the Manchester, Sheffield and Lincolnshire Railway's (MS&LR) authorised Newton and Compstall line at Woodley.

 History

-The 1860 Act was promoted by landowners and supported by the Manchester, Sheffield and Lincolnshire Railway (MS&LR) who, along with the Great Northern Railway (GNR) were allowed to subscribe.
+The Stockport and Woodley Junction Railway Act 1860 (23 & 24 Vict. c. xvi) was promoted by landowners and supported by the Manchester, Sheffield and Lincolnshire Railway (MS&LR) who, along with the Great Northern Railway (GNR) were allowed to subscribe.